symbol/symbol-docs/source/guides/metadata/assigning-metadata-entries-to-an-account.rst

 Creating the account
 ********************

-1. Create an account for Alice, using the :doc:`NEM2-CLI <../../cli>`.
+1. Create an account for Alice, using the :doc:`CLI tool <../../cli>`.

 .. code-block:: bash